 Receiving Course Approval for Study Abroad & Exchange Courses at UTC

-*please note: this process is currently under review and may be updated beginning fall 2016*
+*please note: this process is currently under review and may be updated in the future*

 Every UTC study abroad and exchange student MUST go through the course approval process in order to receive credit from a study abroad or exchange program.
 This is a two-step process that includes pre-approval before departure and then final approval of credit upon return from a program.